 A section of Nakuru Human Rights defenders have raised concerns over what they term is overcrowding at the Nakuru Central Police station cells contrary to the Ministry of Health guidelines on COVID-19.

-Led by Vinicent Tanui, the Human Rights defenders say this was witnessed over the weekend with the pretext of enforcing Corona related public health measures where the police are arresting people in droves and then coerce them to pay bribes in exchange of freedom.
+Led by Vincent Tanui, the Human Rights defenders say this was witnessed over the weekend with the pretext of enforcing Corona related public health measures where the police are arresting people in droves and then coerce them to pay bribes in exchange for freedom.

-Failure to comply has led to the overcrowding in the cells.
+Failure to comply has led to overcrowding in the cells.

 The Human Rights defenders argue that the predatory nature of the police service has once again been fashioned into a lethal tool for extracting bribes and harassing innocent Kenyans.

-Over the weekend police in collaboration with Nakuru county enforcement officers conducted several raids and neted over 100 people, majority being those who had no masks.
+Over the weekend police in collaboration with Nakuru County enforcement officers conducted several raids and netted over 100 people, the majority being those who had no masks.

 It is for this reason that the Human Rights defenders have appealed to the Kenya National Commission on Human Rights, Directorate of Criminal Investigations – DCI and Independent Policing Oversight Authority as well as @directorate of public prosecutions to investigate this matter and arrest those culpable.